-To celebrate, I will be giving away five copies of the Kindle or hardcover book – your choice.
+To celebrate, I will be giving away three copies of the Kindle or hardcover book – your choice.
 Stay tuned for details on how to enter the contest.
 Hint: start thinking about things that inspire your creativity.

 I hope readers enjoy the book as much as I did writing it.
 It was truly a labour of love, from my house to yours.

 Thank you, dear readers, for travelling with me on this journey.
 I’m so very grateful for your support and encouragement.
 I couldn’t have done it without you.